 With the rapid advancement of science and technology, we are probably the luckiest generation in the history of human development.
 The exchange of data, information and knowledge especially via the Internet has never become easier, and this enhances the way we live and work, learn and think, create and contribute.

 We are also the generation facing greater challenges, including global warming, extreme events and environmental degradation.
-Modern geospatial technologies, along with big data analytics and cloud computing, are uniquely poised to help discover deep insights and find solutions to mitigate those challenges while ensuring the sustainability of our environment and society.
+Modern geospatial technologies and Earth observation, together with big data analytics and cloud computing, are uniquely poised to help discover deep insights and find solutions to mitigate those challenges while ensuring the sustainability of our environment and society.

 BigData Earth Pty Ltd was founded by Dr Keping (Kevin) Chen in 2015.
 BigData Earth is a data science/technology R&D company and creates new Location-centric Business Applications worldwide using Geospatial Big Data Analytics, Global Earth Observation and Cloud Computing.

-Keping is a leading Earth observation image analysis specialist and a senior risk scientist, and has been developing innovative real-world applications over the past two decades.
-He worked at Risk Frontiers (a Natural Hazards Research Centre then at Macquarie University, Sydney, Australia) during 2000-2015.
-Information about some of his previous major projects, publications and accomplishments can be found at his public LinkedIn page.
+Keping is a leading geospatial & image analysis specialist and a senior risk scientist, and has been developing innovative real-world applications over the past two decades.
+He worked at Macquarie University (Sydney, Australia) during 2000-2015, and information about some of his previous major projects, publications and accomplishments can be found at his public LinkedIn page.

 Currently, Dr Keping Chen is R&D Innovation Scientist with BigData Earth.
 He also manages the growing company.